All You Need to Know About Islamic Spiritual Resources

 Muharram: The Islamic New Year and a month for determinations.

-When believers accompany their everyday life with the Islamic Calendar, they strengthen their relationship with their religion, the community, and themselves.
+When believers accompany their everyday lives with the Islamic calendar, they strengthen their relationship with their religion, the community, and themselves.

-which is why they are deemed as a source of glorious wisdom.
-God’s kindness, love, and compassion can be shown by recalling names such as ‘Ar-Rahman’ and ‘Al-Wadud’.
-Such names teach complete respect and appreciation towards Him, therefore increasing our prayers and developing us further.
+which is why they are deemed a source of glorious wisdom.
+God’s kindness, love, and compassion can be shown by recalling names such as ‘Ar-Rahman’ and ‘Al-Wadud.’
+Such names teach complete respect and appreciation toward Him, therefore increasing our prayers and developing us further.

 Frequently Asked Questions